 Fatou Seidi Ghali is one of only two known Tuareg women guitarists in Niger.
-As a duo with her cousin Alamnou Akrouni, she released one of my favorite albums from last year, the title of which translates as "The Girls of Illighadad," the name of their tiny village in Niger.
+As a duo with her cousin Alamnou Akrouni, in 2016 and 2017 they released two of my favorite albums in recent years.
+Their band name translates as "The Girls of Illighadad," the name of their tiny village in Niger.

 "Tisnant An Chatma" by Tamikrest

 This group of young musicians has often been regarded as the legitimate heir of Tinariwen and it represents some of the best music of the next generation of Tuareg musicians.
 As a means of preserving Tuareg traditions, the band sings exclusively in the Tamasheq language of the Tuareg.

 Omara "Bombino" Moctar is Niger's Tuareg guitar hero.
 Bombino has been compared to artists such as Jimi Hendrix and Carlos Santana—comparisons that generally get thrown around all too easily but Bombino shreds in a way that makes such praise well deserved.

 Mdou Moctar has been known for venturing into unique territories that his other Tuareg counterparts have not, including using autotune in his music and starring in a Tuareg version of Prince's seminal film Purple Rain.
 This track, "Tanzaka," from his most recent release Sousoume Tamachek on the Sahel Sounds record label demonstrates the depth of his musical development.